Growth Metrics

 Royal Caribbean Cruises (RCL) Non-Current Assets (2016 - 2025)

-Royal Caribbean Cruises' Non-Current Assets history spans 16 years, with the latest figure at $8.0 billion for Q4 2025.
+Royal Caribbean Cruises (RCL) has disclosed Non-Current Assets for 17 consecutive years, with $8.0 billion as the latest value for Q4 2025.

-• Non-Current Assets for Q4 2025 was $8.0 billion at Royal Caribbean Cruises, up from -$1.9 billion in the prior quarter.
+• Non-Current Assets hit $8.0 billion in Q4 2025 for Royal Caribbean Cruises, down from $38.2 billion in the prior quarter.